Should You Self-Host? TCO Calculator Breakdown

 SaaS vendors love pointing to these hidden costs.
 "Sure, our CRM costs $50/user/month, but what about YOUR time managing a server?"

 This guide breaks down real total cost of ownership (TCO) for 5 common business tools, comparing SaaS subscription fees against self-hosted infrastructure over 5 years.
+If you're new to self-hosting, check out our Docker 101 guide first.

 The answer depends on team size, technical capacity, and growth trajectory—not one-size-fits-all platitudes.